elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An arrow function is a compact alternative to a traditional function expression but is limited and cannot get used in all situations.
-Arrow Functions lack bindings to "this" or "super" and should not get utilized as methods.
+  <div><strong>Interview Response:</strong> An arrow function is a compact alternative to a traditional function expression but is limited, and we cannot use it in all situations.
+Arrow Functions lack bindings to "this" or "super", and you should not utilize them as methods.
 They also have no access to the arguments or the new.target keywords.
 You should note that arrow functions are not agreeable with the call, apply, and bind methods that generally rely on establishing scope.
 They cannot be used as constructors and cannot use yield within their bodies.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />